shuklaayush/badger-sett-1.5/docs/Vault.md

         This can only be called by the strategy.

-This impliclty trusts that the strategy reports the correct amount.
+This implicitly trusts that the strategy reports the correct amount.
      Pausing on this function happens at the strategy level.

 ### `reportAdditionalToken(address _token)` (external)

 Used by the strategy to report harvest of additional tokens to the sett.
-        Charges perfromance fees on the additional tokens and transfers fees to treasury and strategist.
+        Charges performance fees on the additional tokens and transfers fees to treasury and strategist.
         The remaining amount is sent to badgerTree for emissions.
         Updates harvest variables for on-chain APR tracking.
         This can only be called by the strategy.